cjnaz/cjnfuncs/core.md

 is called the current/active log file (or console) may be reassigned.

 setuplogging() works standalone or in conjunction with `cjnfuncs.configman.loadconfig()`.
-If a loaded config file has a `LogFile` parameter then loadconfig() passes it thru `config_logfile`.  loadconfig() also passes along any `call_logfile` and `call_logfile_wins` that were passed to loadconfig() from the tool script.
+If a loaded config file has a `LogFile` parameter then loadconfig() passes it's value thru `config_logfile`.  loadconfig() also passes along any `call_logfile` and `call_logfile_wins` that were passed to loadconfig() from the tool script.
 This mechanism allows the tool script to override any config `LogFile`, such as for directing output to the console for a tool script's